Latest Update- 05/01/2023

 Chief Minister Yogi Adityanath passed a new population-related bill this week.
 A drastic measure was taken by the government to counteract the population in Uttar Pradesh.
-The bill proposes denying government jobs, promotions, subsidies and the right to contest local elections to anyone who has more than two children.
-With the overarching idea of this bill being rooted in overpopulation, which is a major area of concern in India, however, there are some possible loopholes that might obstacle its implementation.
+The bill proposes denying government job promotions subsidies and the right to contest local elections to anyone who has more than two children. with the overarching idea of this bill is rooted in overpopulation which is a major area of concern in India however there are some possible loopholes that might be obstacles to its implementation.

-But, were revoked shortly after due to loopholes and inability to administer it.
-It will be an interesting turn of events to see if UP has the same fate or comes out on top with a foolproof plan on population control.
+but were revoked shortly after due to loopholes and the inability to administer them.
+It will be an interesting turn of events to see if UP has the same fate or comes out on top with a foolproof plan for population control.